Who was Sant Ravidas

-Once, some of his disciples and followers asked him to go to the holy dip in the sacred river of Ganges and he denied by saying that he has already promised to one of his customer to deliver shoes so he would not be able to join them.
-One of his disciple urges him repeatedly then he answered of his believe about common saying “Man changa to kathoti mein Ganga” means our body needs to be holy by soul not by just taking bath into the holy river, if our soul and heart is pure and happy then we are completely holy even after taking bath from the water filled in tub at home.
+Once, some of his disciples and followers asked him to take the holy dip in the sacred river of Ganges but he denied it by saying that he had already promised to one of his customers to deliver shoes so he would not be able to join them.
+One of his disciples urged him repeatedly then he answered his beliefs about common saying “Man changa to kathoti mein Ganga” means our body needs to be holy by soul not by just taking bath into the holy river, if our soul and heart is pure and happy then we are completely holy even after taking bath in the water-filled in a tub at home.

-Once he saved life of his Brahman friend from being killed by the hungry lion.
-He became close friend of one of the Brahman boy while playing together however other Brahman people were jealous of their friendship and complained to the king.
-His Brahman friend was called by the king in the court and announced to be killed by the hungry lion.
-As soon as hungry lion came to him to kill Brahman boy, lion became very calm by seeing Guru Ravidas Ji near to his friend to save.
-Lion move away and Guru Ravidas Ji brought his Brahman friend to his home.
-Brahman people and king were very ashamed off and realized about the spiritual power of the Guru Ravidas Ji and started following him.
+Once he saved the life of his Brahman friend from being killed by the hungry lion.
+He became a close friend of one of the Brahman boys while playing together however other Brahman people were jealous of their friendship and complained to the king.
+His Brahman friend was called by the king in the court and announced to be killed by a hungry lion.
+As soon as the hungry lion came to him to kill Brahman boy, the lion became very calm by seeing Guru Ravidas Ji near his friend.
+Lion moves away and Guru Ravidas Ji and he brought his Brahman friend to his home.
+Brahman people and king were very ashamed off and realized about the spiritual power of the Guru Ravidas Ji and they started following him.

 His Involvement in Social Issues

-He was sent by the God on the earth when required him to save the real Dharma as at that time social and religious patterns were distressing because of the lots of manmade discriminations over social beliefs, caste, color and etc. He bravely faced all the discriminations and answered people about the real definition of beliefs and castes.
-He taught people that one is not known by his caste, religion or believes for God, he known only for his great actions (or karma).
+He was a true messenger of God and he came on earth when it was necessary to save the real Dharma as at that time when social and religious patterns were distressing because of the lots of manmade discriminations over social beliefs, caste, color, and etc. He bravely faced all the discriminations and answered people about the real definition and beliefs of castes.
+He taught people that one is not known by his caste, religion, or believes in God, he is known only for his great actions (or karma).
 He also worked against the system of untouchability in the society by the higher caste people for lower caste people.

-During his time, low caste people were neglected and not allowed to do some common works in the society of higher caste people such as inhibited to go to the temples for God prayer, inhibited to go to schools for study, restricted to visit village during daytime, they were allowed to live in huts instead of proper house in the village and many more.
-After seeing such social situations, Guru ji started giving spiritual messages to everybody in order to permanently tackle with the bad situations of low caste people.
+During his time, low caste people were neglected and were not allowed to do some common jobs in the society of higher caste people such as inhibited to go to the temples for prayer, inhibited to go to schools for study, restricted to visit the village during the daytime, they were allowed to live in huts instead of a proper house in the village and many more.
+After seeing such a social scenario, Guruji started giving spiritual messages to everybody in order to permanently tackle the bad situations of low caste people.

 His Contribution to the Sikhism

-His padas, devotional songs, and other writings (around 41 verses) are mentioned in the Sikh Scriptures, Guru Granth Sahib which was compiled by the 5th Sikh’s Guru, Arjan Dev.
-The followers of Guru Ravidas Ji’s teachings are commonly called as Ravidassia and collection of teachings called Ravidassia Panth.
+His padas, devotional songs, and other writings (around 41 verses) are mentioned in the Sikh Scriptures, Guru Granth Sahib who was compiled by the 5th Sikh’s Guru, Arjan Dev.
+The followers of Guru Ravidas Ji’s teachings are commonly called Ravidassia and a collection of teachings called Ravidassia Panth.

 The 41 holy writings of him which is included in the Guru Granth Sahib are mentioned in the following ways: “Raga – Siri(1), Gauri(5), Asa(6), Gujari(1), Sorath(7), Dhanasari(3), Jaitsari(1), Suhi(3), Bilaval(2), Gaund(2), Ramkali(1), Maru(2), Kedara(1), Bhairau(1), Basant(1), and Malhar(3).